ResearchSoftwareHour/rsh-notes/README.md

 - moving documentation from X to readthedocs
 - working with pip/conda for Python
 - how we use GitHub
+- Jupyter, and Jupyter pitfalls and how to compensate

 ### Evaluate *your* own code